Revolutionary War Cruise - 2026

 Day 18

 Venture to Staten Island to see the Conference House, where an early but unsuccessful attempt at peace was made between British and American leaders.
 Visit the Biddle House and Fort Wadsworth, two lesser known but significant Revolutionary War sites with deep military history.
-After exploring Revolutionary War sites, we had lunch on Staten Island and enjoyed the break.
+After exploring Revolutionary War sites, enjoy lunch at a local favorite on Staten Island before traveling to Philadelphia.

 Day 19